vincbe/test-minikube/README.md

 #### Then a PV claim : jenkins-pv-claim.yaml

-To keep it simple, we'll make a claim that we'll precise the volumeName taht match the created PV.
+To keep it simple, we'll make a claim that we'll precise the volumeName that match the created PV.
 ```
 kind: PersistentVolumeClaim
 apiVersion: v1